mikhashev/personal-context-manager/CONTRIBUTING.md

 - Use GitHub Discussions for general questions and ideas
 - Use GitHub Issues for bugs and feature requests
-- Join our [Community Chat] for real-time discussion

 ### Decision Making Process